harshmunshi/kopernikus_task/README.md

 In order to counter these issues in an automated way, we use a code `tuning_research.py`, that basically works on Kmeans clustering analysis.
 We do clustering analysis on each contour area (in every image) and overall contour area sum.
 This gives use the values for `min_area` and a `cut-off` for consideration.

 # Data Improvements for Unique Cases
+Fundamentally, there are some ways we can improve the data:

+* **Illumination Invariance**: Building an algorithm to counter illumination variance.
+Ideally, a CNN learns to be illumination invariant, however for rejection of similar frames we need to observe and code statistical patterns without increasing the latency.
+* **Faster Rejection Cascades**: Remove the unwanted image comparison based on camera ID or date and time.
+* **Image Embedding Search**: Use a shallow and accurate model to generate image embeddings and cluster it using libraries like FAISS for faster rejection of similar frames without looping.
+* **Working with Parking Geomtry / Geometric Priors**: If we know the areas where cars can be parked and the areas which stay (almost) empty, we can discount the effect of illumination in those regions.
+While training (based on the archtitecture) these can also account for resolving class imbalance issues.